shivmanikant/Basic-HTML-Projects/README.md

 # Basic-HTML-Projects
-We upload here basic HTML5-CSS3 and Javascript Projects \n Which are helpfull to you.
+We upload here basic HTML5-CSS3 and Javascript Projects Which are helpful to you.